 Barcelona is a gorgeous city that’s rich with history and filled with great things to do.
-While you’re busy planning your itinerary, let me do the job of helping you find the best place to stay in the city!
+While you’re busy planning your itinerary, let me do the job of helping you find where to stay in Barcelona.

 Below are some of the top-recommended hotels and hostels in Barcelona that are recommended by travel bloggers.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Location: N-II, Km.
 650, 08304 Mataró, Barcelona, Spain

 A visit to Barcelona does not need to involve a stay in one of the city’s many hotel options.
 For 40 km east of the centre in the coastal suburb of Mataró lies Camping Barcelona, the undoubted best option forcampers and motorhome users.